Vase500/HideMe/README.md

 Open PowerShell as an administrator.
 Temporarily enable PowerShell execution by entering the following command:
 Set-ExecutionPolicy Unrestricted -Scope Process
 In PowerShell, navigate to the directory where the files were extracted.
-Example: cd c:\Win11Debloat Now run the script by entering the following command:
+Example: cd c:\HideMe Now run the script by entering the following command:
-.\Win11Debloat.ps1
+.\HideMe.ps1
-The Win11Debloat menu will now open.
+The HideMe menu will now open.
 Select either the default or custom mode to continue.
 Carefully read through and follow the on-screen instructions.
 This method supports parameters.
 To use parameters simply run the script as explained above, but add the parameters at the end with spaces in between.
 Example:

-.\Win11Debloat.ps1 -RemoveApps -DisableBing -Silent Parameters
+.\HideMe.ps1 -RemoveApps -DisableBing -Silent Parameters
 The quick and advanced usage methods support switch parameters.
 A table of all the supported parameters and what they do can be found below.